mit-enclaves/argos-monitor/design/009-attestation.md

 ## Implementation

-Schema of how it works, without signature so far
+Schema of how it works

 ```
 [user space]